 If you are like most backpackers, you don’t head out year-round.
 To store a self-inflating pad in the offseason, make sure to leave it unrolled and the valve(s) open.
 By doing this you’ll keep the foam in good shape.
 If it’s stored compressed, the pad will lose its self-inflating nature because the foam will become overly compacted.
 Having a hard time finding a spot to store the pad?
 Under a bed or behind a couch are popular options.

 Air pad storage and care is a little simpler.
 Remove all the air from the pad and keep it rolled up in its storage bag to protect it from punctures.
-As for caring for a closed-cell foam pad: Hmmm.
-Try to not let your dog eat it, how about that?
-Okay, there are a few other tips.
-Don’t leave heavy objects on top of it to avoid undue compressing of the foam, and, if it’s a rollable type, store it unrolled so it doesn’t lose its shape.
+As for caring for a closed-cell foam pad—try to not let your dog eat it, how about that?
+But seriously, it's not much harder than that.
+Don’t leave heavy objects on top of it to avoid undue compressing of the foam, and (if it’s a rollable type) store it unrolled so it doesn’t lose its shape.

 Big Agnes Zoom UL sleeping pad and stuff sack